multani/z3c.testsetup/src/z3c/testsetup/README.txt

     This is a fallback parameter and has no effect for docfiles specifying their own layer or ZCML config.

+**Note:**

+  For more elaborate setups, you can use so-called TestGetters and TestCollectors.
+They are explained in ``testgetter.txt`` in the source code (so you'll need to look there if you want to use it).

 Deprectated/unsupported parameters